l-emi/algorithms/README.md

-# algorithms
+# Algorithms

-A hub for all my algorithms.
+Collecting all the algorithms here, rather than having them scattered across different repos.